 But as the years passed, I began to feel the longing again: longing for new surroundings, longing for weather, for seasons, for mountains, for family…for a change.

-This year, I quit my job, I sold my house, all my belongings, shipped my truck to the mainland and bought a camper to live in as I travel around looking for my new home.
+I quit my job, I sold my house and all my belongings, shipped my truck to the mainland and bought a camper to live in as I travel around looking for my new home.
 Basically, I left as I came – with a one-way ticket and two suitcases.

 With a camper and some change, I will travel the American West in search for a new home.